analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 ![](images/plot_3.jpeg)

-We see Customers with relatively lower credit amount tend to be the defaulters
+We see Customers with relatively lower credit amount tend to be the defaulters.

 ```{r}
 ggplot(credit,aes(x=credit$AGE,fill=credit$target))+